 All of our Selected Lists have been transitioned over to the Hub.
 Transitioning the selected lists to The Hub will offer a better opportunity to highlight books that are being considered for each list in a more timely and easily accessible manner as well as provide members with more virtual participation opportunities.
 More info can be found here.

 To prepare an annual annotated list of recommended books appropriate for reluctant young adult readers.

 The list is for young adults (ages 12-18) who, for whatever reasons, do not like to read.
 The purpose of this list is to identify titles for recreational reading, not for curricular or remedial use.

 A book must have a copyright date during the current calendar year or have been published from July to December of the previous calendar year to be considered for the list.
 A book originally published outside the United States will be considered according to its U.S. publication year.
-Any book which was voted on at the Midwinter Meeting is not eligible for nomination the following year.

-Series Fiction: If there are more than two books in year and they are all of equal interest to RR's, the book can be nominated "as a series" which means that committee members only have to read one of the books out that year, rather than the entire selection of books in the series published during the copyright year.
+Series Fiction: If there are more than two books in year and they are all of equal interest to RR's, the book can be nominated "as a series" which means that team members only have to read one of the books out that year, rather than the entire selection of books in the series published during the copyright year.
 Books published in the same series in a different copyright year must be re-nominated and read.
-All books appearing on the Quick Picks list must have been read by one or more members of the Quick Picks Committee.
+All books appearing on the Quick Picks list must have been read by one or more members of the Quick Picks Team.

 All titles should have appeal as self-selected leisure reading for young adults.
 Books should be evaluated by subject, cover art, readability, format, style and teen feedback.
 Teen feedback from reluctant readers, is encouraged.
 Standard selection criteria consonant with the ALA Library Bill of Rights shall be applied.

-Revised by the YALSA Board June 2008 and August 2009.
+Revised by the YALSA Board June 2008, August 2009 and January 2017.